Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 - after temporary admission

 Once you have checked availability at the warehouse of your choice, you or your agent must complete the Single Administrative Document (SAD) form C88 and present it to HMRC.
-You can find the SAD form (C88) on the HMRC website

 You should take care to fill the SAD correctly as errors made on this form could leave you liable to a Customs debt.